January 31, 2017 by Matt Krumrie

 January 10, 2017 by Matt Krumrie

 For many first-time managers, it can be hard to gain professional respect from a more experienced management team and other senior leaders.
-It can be discouraging to attend leadership meetings, management training, or be involved in the decision-making process and feel like you don’t have a voice.
+It can be discouraging to attend leadership meetings, training, or be involved in the decision-making process and feel like you don’t have a voice.
 Managing from the middle well, however, can indeed build trust with top leaders.

 Gaining trust as a manager can take time, but it doesn’t mean new managers need to wait, or feel like they have to gain approval from more experienced leaders to start building trust, and credibility within an organization.
 While the first goal should be to lead your new team and be the best manager you can be, it’s never too early to focus on how to become a manager who can influence others within the organization.